-- We recommend paracetamol-based drugs rather than non-steroidal anti inflammatory drugs such as ibuprofen. - It is also better to avoid drugs containing codeine as this can cause constipation, common after egg collection. - It is common to have a small amount of vaginal bleeding after the procedure. - Injury to internal organs (bowel, bladder, blood vessels) from the needle used during the procedure is also extremely rare (less than 1 in 1,000). - Rarely, there will be an adverse reaction to the drugs used for sedation and pain relief during the egg collection (approx. 0.4 per 1000).
+- We recommend paracetamol-based drugs rather than non-steroidal anti inflammatory drugs such as ibuprofen. - It is also better to avoid drugs containing codeine as this can cause constipation, common after egg collection. - It is common to have a small amount of vaginal bleeding after the procedure. - Injury to internal organs (bowel, bladder, blood vessels) from the needle used during the procedure is also extremely rare (less than 1 in 1,000). - Rarely, there will be an adverse reaction to the drugs used for sedation and pain relief during the egg collection, (Approx 0.4 in 1,000).